jobaile/Baile_J_FIP/README.md

 5. Insert db_fip (provided inside database folder) onto your PHPMyAdmin

 6. Run page through your localhost.

+# Features
+A working CMS system!
+You can upload your own testimonials.
+* Supported Images -  jpg, jpeg, png, gif
+* Supported Videos - mp4, webm, ogg, mpeg
+This will update real time on the website!

 # Members
 Since we are a team of 4, we have divided up the Project Manager role.